-In a diverse city like Seattle, celebrating Valentine’s Day means finding an activity, event or restaurant that suits your idea of romance.
-Fortunately, there are plenty of options to choose from including a host of romantic restaurants, special Valentine’s day shows and concerts?
-You got it.
-Something a little different like a burlesque show?
-Also no problem.
+In a city like Seattle, celebrating Valentine’s Day means finding an activity, event or restaurant that suits your idea of romance.
+Fortunately, there are plenty of options to choose from including a host of romantic restaurants, special Valentine’s day shows and concerts, and even something a little different like a burlesque performance.

-In Seattle and nearby cities like Tacoma, Valentine’s Day doesn’t have to be all about fancy dinners and wining and dining.
-While there are fine dining options a-plenty in the Seattle area, there are also many fun events going on for Valentine’s Day.
-Although many of these events will be held on February 14, but others are on days before and after the holiday.
-Get out, get active, and support a cause by joining in a fun run, or take a romantic dinner cruise with one of Seattle's cruise companies.
-Whether you are married, dating or single, what to do on Valentine’s Day just got more exciting.
+In Seattle and nearby cities like Tacoma, Valentine’s Day doesn’t have to be all about fancy dinners.
+While there are fine dining options aplenty in the Seattle area, there are also many fun events going on for Valentine’s Day.
+Although many of these events will be held on February 14 this year, others are on days before and after the holiday.

-The obvious choice of what to do on Valentine's Day is classic and still one of the best.
-Seattle's culinary scene rises to the challenge and tons of restaurants have special menus, wine tastings, events or just the usual romantic decor.
-Best of all - going out for dinner is completely customizable whether you seek an upscale culinary experience or want something laid back and casual.
-If you don't already have a place in mind, here's a list of Seattle's most romantic restaurants.
+The obvious choice of what to do on Valentine's Day is going out to eat for a romantic dinner.
+Fortunately, Seattle's culinary scene rises to the challenge, and tons of restaurants have special menus, wine tastings, events or just the usual romantic decor.
+Best of all, going out for dinner is completely customizable.
+Whether you seek an upscale culinary experience or want something laid back and casual, there are plenty of romantic restaurants in the Seattle and Tacoma area.

 Go for a Run

 At least one run takes to the streets for Valentine's Day (or in the days leading up to Valentine's Day) and it's not quite like any other!
 If you enjoy running and helping good causes raise money, join in Cupid’s Undie Run.
 Don your favorite underwear (or at least whatever you’re willing to wear in public) and join this run around Fremont.
 The event takes place in six cities throughout the nation and all proceeds go straight to the Children's Tumor Foundation to benefit children suffering from Neurofibromatosis.
 In 2020, Cupid's Undie Run takes place on February 8 and starts at the Ballroom at 456 North 36th Street.

 Go on a Cruise

-A romantic dinner cruise is the perfect way to enjoy some canoodling on the water with your special someone any time of year, and you can typically book a cruise on many nights in February, but select dates close to the actual day usually have special menus and romantic touches to dinner.
-Argosy Cruises always has a Valentine's Day cruise, but also check with Waterways Cruises to see their seasonal special.
+A romantic dinner cruise is a perfect way to enjoy some canoodling on the water with your special someone any time of year, and you can typically book a cruise on many nights in February.
+Additionally, select dates close to Valentine's Day usually have special menus and romantic touches to their dinners.
+For instance, Argosy Cruises always has a Valentine's Day cruise, but you should also check with Waterways Cruises to see their seasonal special.
 However, if you're planning to take your significant other out on one of these romantic cruises for the holiday, be sure to book your trip by the end of January to ensure you have a spot.

-While the larger venues like Paramount and 5th Avenue don't commonly put on Valentine's Day shows, the smaller theatres and community theatres often do.
+While the larger venues like Paramount and 5th Avenue don't commonly put on Valentine's Day shows, the smaller and community theatres often do.
 If you're hoping to take your special someone out to a Valentine's Day show, Unexpected Productions will be putting on its annual "Comedy of Love: A Valentine's Day Improv" on February 14.
-Otherwise, you can look to venues such as Columbia City Theatre, Showbox at the Market, Unexpected Productions, Town Hall and other small to mid-sized theatres for a great night out on Valentine's Day.
+Otherwise, you can look to venues such as Columbia City Theatre, Showbox at the Market, Town Hall, and other small to mid-sized theatres for a great night out on Valentine's Day.
 To the south, Tacoma Arts Live (which operates the Pantages and Rialto theaters downtown) usually has some kind of programming on Valentine's Day.
 In 2020, the opera "Tosca" will be at the Pantages.

 Take a Class at Babeland